Lightning-Flow-Scanner/lightning-flow-scanner-core/readme.md

 Follow these steps to set up your development environment:

-0. **Demo Flows:** test the rules against real flow metadata with a set of [example flows](./example-flows/force-app/main/default/flows) for demonstration purposes.
+0. **Deploy Flows(Optional):** test the rules against real flow metadata with a set of [example flows](./example-flows/force-app/main/default/flows) for demonstration purposes.

    ```bash
    npm run deploy:flows -- -o <your-org-alias>
    ```

 1. **Clone Repository**: Begin by cloning the Lightning Flow Scanner Core repository to your local machine:

    ```bash
    git clone https://github.com/Lightning-Flow-Scanner/lightning-flow-scanner-core.git
    ```

 2. **Install Dependencies**: Navigate into the cloned repository directory and install the necessary dependencies using Yarn:

    ```bash
    cd lightning-flow-scanner-core
    npm install
    ```

 3. **Build**: Compile the TypeScript source files into JavaScript using the TypeScript compiler:

    ```bash
    npm run build
    ```

    This command generates the compiled JavaScript files in the `out` directory.

 4. **Run Tests**: Ensure the module functions correctly by running the test suites:

    ```bash
    npm run test
    ```

    This command uses Mocha to run tests located in the `tests` directory and provides feedback on the module's functionality.

 5. **Debugging in IDE**: If needed, set up your integrated development environment (IDE) for debugging TypeScript code.
 Configure breakpoints, inspect variables, and step through the code to identify and resolve issues efficiently.